Inferara/inference-language-spec/functions.md

 }
 ```

 A type of a function can be defined using [`type`](./statements.md#97-type-definition) statement. `HashFunction` in the example is an alias for the `hash` function type (its signature).
 Hence, it can be used in the type annotations but cannot be called as a function.
-TODO: review me

 ```inference
 fn add(a: i32, b: i32) -> i32 {